Nexis-Network/homepage/content/docs/guides/branching-test-queries.md

 When you finish testing your query, you can delete the test branch:

-1. In the Exzo Network Console, select a project.
+1. In the Nexis Network Console, select a project.
 2. Select **Branches**.
 3. Select the test branch from the table.
 4. On the branch page, click the **More** drop-down menu and select **Delete**.
 4. On the confirmation dialog, click **Delete**.

-You can also delete a branch using the [Exzo Network CLI](/docs/reference/cli-branches#delete) or [Exzo Network API](/docs/manage/branches#delete-a-branch-with-the-api).
+You can also delete a branch using the [Nexis Network CLI](/docs/reference/cli-branches#delete) or [Nexis Network API](/docs/manage/branches#delete-a-branch-with-the-api).

 <CodeTabs labels={["CLI", "API"]}>